Jericho: Crusader period

-In 1179, the Crusaders rebuilt the Monastery of St. George of Koziba, at its original site 10 kilometres (6 mi) from the center of town.
-They also built another two churches and a monastery dedicated to John the Baptist, and are credited with introducing sugarcane production to the city.
+In 1179, the Crusaders rebuilt the Monastery of St. George of Koziba, at its original site 10 km (6 mi) from the center of town.
+They also built another two churches and a monastery dedicated to John the Baptist, and were credited by 19th-century authors with introducing sugarcane production to the city, although now scholars date it to the pre-Crusader, Early Arab period.
+The Crusaders, however, have raised sugar production to the level of a large-scale industry.
 The site of Tawahin es-Sukkar (lit. "sugar mills") holds remains of a Crusader sugar production facility.
-In 1187, the Crusaders were evicted by the Ayyubid forces of Saladin after their victory in the Battle of Hattin, and the town slowly went into decline.
+In 1187, the Crusaders were evicted by the Ayyubid forces of Saladin after their victory in the Battle of Hattin and the town slowly went into decline.

 Ayyubid and Mamluk periods

 In 1226, Arab geographer Yaqut al-Hamawi said of Jericho, "it has many palm trees, also sugarcane in quantities, and bananas.
 The best of all the sugar in the Ghaur land is made here."
-In the 14th century, Abu al-Fida writes there are sulfur mines in Jericho, "the only ones in Palestine".
+In the 14th century, Abu al-Fida writes that there are sulfur mines in Jericho, "the only ones in Palestine".

 Ottoman period

 16th century

 Jericho was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1545 a revenue of 19,000 Akçe was recorded, destined for the new Waqf for the Haseki Sultan Imaret of Jerusalem.
 The villagers processed indigo as one source of revenue, using a cauldron specifically for this purpose that was loaned to them by the Ottoman authorities in Jerusalem.
 Later that century, the Jericho revenues no longer went to the Haseki Sultan Imaret.

 In 1596 Jericho appeared in the tax registers under the name of Riha, being in the nahiya of Al-Quds in the liwa of Al-Quds.
-It had a population of 51 household, all Muslims.
+It had a population of 51 households, all Muslims.
 They paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, vineyards and fruit trees, goats and beehives, water buffaloes, in addition to occasional revenues; a total of 40,000 Akçe.
 All of the revenue still went to a Waqf.